jjesszhu/jjesszhu/README.md

 my name is Jessica (she/her) and I'm a systems design engineering student at the University of Waterloo.

-currently, I'm at @junip-inc making reviews better 😎
+currently, I'm at @junip-inc building a review platform